LevelOptions class (Gantt)

 (static) shape :any

-• the shape's name within the exontrol.Shape.Tree or exontrol.Shape namespace
+• the shape's name within the exontrol.Shapes.Tree or exontrol.Shapes namespace

 • a CSS color